winterBeka97/phaser-test-game/README.md

 # Phaser 3 tutorial game
-A game created with help of Phaser tutorial using phaser3-project-template.
+A game created with help of Phaser tutorial using Phaser 3 Webpack Project Template.

 # Phaser 3 Webpack Project Template